holyshared/knex-csv-seeder/README.md

 	knex seed:make seed_name

 Change the code to import the data from CSV.
+Please refer to [the link](https://raw.githubusercontent.com/holyshared/knex-csv-seeder/master/test/fixtures/users_utf8.csv) format of the file.

 ```js
 import seeder from 'knex-csv-seeder';